 Originally from Spain, Patricia holds an MSc in Industrial Engineering from the Comillas Pontifical University in Madrid.

-Tiffany Circle Ambassadors
+Tiffany Circle Ambassadors and Torchbearers

 Pinky Lilani CBE DL